telenordigital/connect-android-sdk/README.md

     // Debug line:
     Toast.makeText(this, "authorizationCode=" + authorizationCode, Toast.LENGTH_LONG).show();

-    // send the authorizationCode to the server-side of the client as described in the docs
+    // Send the authorizationCode to the server-side of the client as described in the docs
     // on confidential clients: http://docs.telenordigital.com/connect/id/native_apps.html
     // This can done by for example Android AsyncTask or using the Retrofit library.
     // The server-side of the client must send back a session ID that the native app code